 Ronald Muyanja, the Head of Trading at Stanbic Bank

-Agriculture was the only category to buck the wider trend and post a reduction in employment.
+Construction was the only sector to buck the wider trend and post a reduction in new orders.

 Rises in new orders showed signs of imparting capacity pressures on firms, and encouraged them to increase their staffing levels and expand purchasing activity.

 In turn, stocks of purchases also rose during the month, helped by an improvement in suppliers’ delivery times.